PatrickPalmer/UnrealLiveLinkCInterface/README.md

  * load UE5.sln in Visual Studio 2022
  * build
  * the DLL can be found at [UNREAL_ENGINE_SRC_LOCATION]\Engine\Binaries\Win64\UnrealLiveLinkCInterface.dll

+Note, copying just the dll may not be enough.
+There may be other dependencies that need to be copied such as the tbbmalloc.dll.
+Use the [Dependencies](https://github.com/lucasg/Dependencies) application to determine what additional dlls are needed.

 ### Building the library